dparksports/aruco-arkit-opencv/README.md

 This demo has so far worked on a iphone 6.

 Under low light environment, the pose estimation seems to be off.
-- Find a well lit area like 1st Floor Kitchen Area..
+- Find a well lit area like 1st floor kitchen area..
 - Not the Demo room where they have 50Hz light.
 - For some reasons, this causes flickering issue on this app.